 But the point is this: there are principles that I can apply.
 And many times I ask, if I get some weird ass question, I ask the guy: How old are you?
 What city or country are you in?
 Because if it turns out that he’s from some rural place in India, which has happened plenty of times, or some rural place in Africa, the rules change.
 I need to know where her context is.
 But if she is at all plugged into the internet, if she has any access to Snapchat, to YouTube, she’s already pretty much globalized Western.

 I don’t even care if it’s in a repressed, traditional religious country.
 Some of the most traditional, religious countries are the most liberal.
-You walk into a nightclub but you’re in Malaysia.
-You totally forget you’re in a Muslim country.
+You walk into a nightclub in Jakarta or Malaysia, you totally forget you’re in a Muslim country.
 It can change, but as long she’s plugged into any kind of globalization, it’s pretty much the same.

 Of course, if you’re an anthropologist studying tribal villages in Amazon, yeah, it’ll fucking change: mating, rituals and so on.
 Practices change depending on the culture, but I don’t think you’re in a situation where it’s very different from globalization.
 I think you’re just naive.

 Here’s a tell.
 Hey guys, listen up.
 If you ever find yourself or any of your friends saying, “But does this apply in Singapore?
 Does this apply in my country?
 X country?”
 That dude is not getting laid, first of all.
 Secondly, he has some shame around sexuality.
 He’ll never admit it though.
 That’s part of having shame around it.
 Third, he’s not projecting a sexual vibe.
 I’d say also, naiveté around the mating habits of 21st century young adults.